The Real New Testament Church

 Vertical Divider

-God subjected His kingdom on the spatiotemporal earth (renovated, degenerated and regenerated) to the limitations of time, space and mediatorial representation.
+God subjected the spatiotemporal earth (renovated, degenerated, and regenerated) to the limitations of space and time.
 He did so for a significant reason.
-When integrated with space, time presents a quantifiable environment.
-Together they allow for a measurable and, therefore, indisputable demonstration of the nature of God for the benefit of both the angelic host and the human race.
+When integrated with space, time presents a quantifiable environment that allows for a measurable and, therefore, indisputable demonstration of the nature of God.
+According to plan, it was beneficial for both the angelic host and the human race.

 According to the Bible, the specific ages associated with the fulfillment of the purpose of God on the spatiotemporal earth include: